Anshe Sfard

-Anshe Sfard is a synagogue in the Uptown neighborhood of New Orleans, Louisiana.
+Anshe Sfard is a Modern Orthodox Jewish synagogue located at 2230 Carondelet Street in the Uptown neighborhood of New Orleans, Louisiana, in the United States.

+The synagogue building was listed on the National Register of Historic Places on August 2, 2017.

+History

 The congregation was founded by Hasidic Jews from Lithuania.

-The congregation today is Modern Orthodox. and is located in a historic building at 2230 Carondelet Street.
-Anshe Sfard's 1925 building features a barrel-vaulted ceiling ribbed with beams studded with electric light bulbs.
+Anshe Sfard's 1926 heritage building features a barrel-vaulted ceiling ribbed with beams studded with electric light bulbs.
 This decorative feature was common at the time, inspired by the great excitement over the newly invented incandescent bulb.
 The Rundbogenstil exterior is brick, with triple arched Neo-Byzantine doors.

 After Hurricane Katrina, Anshe Sfard was damaged and did not reopen until 2006.
 The synagogue's Torah scrolls were rescued during Hurricane Katrina.

 The congregation, located a short walk from downtown hotels in the beautiful Garden District, welcomes tourists and business travelers to attend services.